Rockets of Today

 And while struggling to launch, US regulators forced Polyakov to give up the company, without any public statement as to why.
 Rumor has it that behind the scenes, they told Firefly that they would never allow it to use a launch pad until Polyakov was gone.
 In 2022 he sold his stake, with some bitter and angry remarks at being “betrayed”.
 This was just weeks before Putin began the full scale invasion of his homeland, so overall he was not having a good year.
 He’s still in rocketry, though, as he’s bought into Skyrora.

-This left CEO Markusic as the main man, but a few months later the buyers ousted him, making him Chief Technical Advisor to save face.
-He’s also on the board because he has some ownership stake.
-They took months to appoint a new CEO named Bill Weber, who comes from the national security world rather than from aerospace.
 Meanwhile, the second Alpha was at Vandenberg preparing for its launch opportunity, and the preparation again took months, but in the end, after two scrubs, it did finally reach orbit on Oct 1, 2022 — thirteen months after the initial failure.
 And it still ended up less than fully successful, with the orbit too low — a fact that wasn’t admitted until after the initial media coverage was over.
 The various sats all fell back down over the next month — some of them within a week.

 (That second test was an odd one, in that it was put into a slightly retrograde orbit for some reason.
 It launched over the Pacific from Vandenberg.
 It carried only a few brave little cubesats, but did demonstrate relighting the upper stage.)

 Another year later, the Pentagon gave them a test, seeing if they could integrate and launch a sat from Vandenberg in just sixty hours.
 And remarkably, the rocket went up right on time.
 Their cadence may be very low but it looked like the launch process was now working well.
 That illusion was disspelled by the fourth launch, which like the second left the satellite too low, so it burned up some weeks later.
 They concluded that the cause was just a software fault with coordinating engine restarts — an issue that may also have affected the second flight.
+With the fifth launch, everything worked.

 the new Antares